-Have you ever wondered why fine jewellery commands a higher price point?
-If you’re investing good money on jewellery, you’ll want to make sure the pieces you select will stand the test of time.
+Have you ever wondered why fine jewellery commands such a high price point?
+If you’re investing good money on jewellery, you need to make sure the pieces you select will stand the test of time.
 Here’s our guide to the difference between fine, semi-fine and demi-fine jewellery (and why our Fine Jewellery options are the best for you!).

 What is Fine Jewellery?

-For those who enjoy the best money can buy, fine jewellery is the way to go.
+For longevity and retention of value, fine jewellery is the way to go.
 Crafted from precious metals including solid gold, sterling silver and platinum, fine jewellery is the highest quality on the market – and the most durable.
-Fine jewellery utilises natural gemstones such as diamonds, South Sea Pearls or morganite and is the ‘purest’ jewellery you’ll find.
+Fine jewellery utilises natural gemstones such as diamonds, South Sea Pearls or precious gems and is the ‘purest’ jewellery you’ll find.

-Often reserved to mark milestone events such as a huge harvest, the birth of a thoroughbred or gifts such as birthdays or anniversary presents, fine jewellery is also great for those who wear their jewellery all the time and want it to last – so you can have a keepsake piece of jewellery to hand down to generations.
-So if you want a pair of earrings that you can leave on forever (and you’ll want to with these sparklers) fine jewellery is your best bet.
+Often reserved to mark milestone events such as a great harvest or the birth of a child, or gifts for birthdays or anniversaries, fine jewellery is also great for those who wear their jewellery all the time and want it to last.
+An heirloom piece of jewellery will be handed down for generations.
+So if you want a pair of earrings that you can leave on forever (like a pair of diamond studs) fine jewellery will provide your answer.

 - Is made with the highest quality precious metals and gemstones